RisingStack/anchor/README.md

 Backup Kubernetes resources as a Helm chart and returns a `Promise`.

-- `resources`: Kubernetes resources to backup
+- `options.resources`: Kubernetes resources to backup
   - **required**
   - example: `['deployment/my-app', 'deployment/my-worker']`
 - `options.namespace`: Kubernetes namespace for `kubectl`